emilstahl97/guess-game/README.md

-# guess-game
+# Guess game
-This is a guessing game written in java.
+This is a (very simple) guessing game written in Java.
+The point was to understand the HTTP protocol better.

 # Questions
 * What is the difference between GET and POST?